ChristianOrrala/Tech-Challenge-ATBL01/README.md

 # ATBL01 - Wikipedia-like API Service

-A production-ready, containerized Wikipedia-like API service featuring user and post management with comprehensive monitoring and visualization capabilities.
+A containerized Wikipedia-like API service featuring user and post management with comprehensive monitoring and visualization capabilities.
 The system runs a complete Kubernetes cluster inside a Docker container using k3d (Docker-in-Docker).

 ## Overview